FaisalHammad1999/futureproofwiki/Intro-to-React-Hooks.md

 const loseALife = () => setLives(prevLives => prevLives - 1);
 ```
-Read [the documentation](https://reactjs.org/docs/hooks-state.html) for more details on the inner workings, things to look out for and more examples.
+Read the [useState documentation](https://reactjs.org/docs/hooks-state.html) for more details on the inner workings, things to look out for and more examples.
 ***
 #### useEffect
 Functional components do not have access to class Component lifecycle methods.
 We can, however, achieve some similar behaviour with [`useEffect`](https://reactjs.org/docs/hooks-effect.html) which allows us to handle side effects.